ArunaStorage/documentation/docs/get_started/basic_usage/08_How-To-Relations.md

 ## Get resource hierarchy

-API examples to fetch all downstream hierarchies of a specific resource.
+API examples of how to fetch all downstream hierarchies of a specific resource.

 === ":simple-curl: cURL"